supaorg/supa/docs/dev/proposals/attachments-types-simplification.md

 ## Next steps (proposed)
 1. Resolver-first consumption (reasoning):
    - Why: Persisted refs are minimal; consumers need authoritative metadata (name/mime/size/dims) and bytes from the file vertex.
 Centralizing this in the resolver removes duplication and drift.
-   - What: Replace `ResolvedAttachment` usages with `ResolvedFileInfoWithKind` = `ResolvedFileInfo & { id, kind }`.
+   - What: Use `ResolvedFileInfo` as the output; do not rely on fields on attachments.
+If needed, derive a `kind` in UI from `mimeType`.
-   - How: Update `FileResolver.resolveAttachments` to return `ResolvedFileInfoWithKind[]`.
-Migrate `SimpleChatAgent` and UI call sites to rely on resolver output exclusively.
+   - How: Ensure `FileResolver.resolveAttachments` returns `ResolvedFileInfo[]`.
+Migrate `SimpleChatAgent` and UI to rely on resolver output exclusively.
 2. Standardize union naming (reasoning):
    - Why: One name reduces cognitive load and import churn. `Entry` was ambiguous.
-   - What: Use `MessageAttachment` everywhere; keep `MessageAttachmentEntry` as a compatibility alias temporarily.
+   - What: Persisted attachments are `FileReference[]`.
+Keep `MessageAttachment` only as a temporary alias if needed during migration.
 3. Resolver-only metadata (reasoning):
    - Why: Avoid stale metadata on attachments and ensure single source of truth.
    - What: UI/agent resolve refs before rendering/processing.
 Never read name/mime/size/dims from the attachment object.